challenge-project/challenge-doc/making-your-first-modification.md

 ***
 ```

-Thing to remember: the type of `Checkpoint` is `SChCheckpoint`, which defines:
+The thing to remember: the type of `Checkpoint` is `SChCheckpoint`, which defines:

 - `IsBlock`
 - `Block`